Structure and coloring of a family of ($P_7, C_5$)-free graphs: Introduction

 Let ${\cal G}$ be a family of graphs.
 If there exists a function $f$ such that $\chi(G)\leq f(\omega(G))$ for every graph $G\in {\cal G}$, then we say that ${\cal G}$ is $\chi$-{\em bounded}, and call $f$ a {\em binding function} of ${\cal G}$ \cite{G75}.

-It is known that $P_3$-free graphs are complete graphs and $P_4$-free graphs are perfect \cite{S74}.
-Gy\'{a}rf\'{a}s \cite{G75} showed that $\chi(G)\leq (t-1)^{\omega(G)-1}$ for all $P_t$-free graphs.
-This upper bound was improved to $\chi(G)\leq (t-2)^{\omega(G)-1}$ in \cite{GHM03}.
-A still open question asks whether there exists a polynomial binding functions to $P_t$-free graphs \cite{S16}.
-Choudum and Karthick \cite{CKS07} conjectured that there exists a constant $c$ such that $\chi(G)\leq c\omega(G)^2$ if $G$ is $P_5$-free.
+It is known that $P_4$-free graphs are perfect \cite{S74}.
+Improving the upper bound $(t-1)^{\omega(G)-1}$ of Gy\'{a}rf\'{a}s \cite{G75}, Gravier {\em et al} \cite{GHM03} proved that $\chi(G)\leq (t-2)^{\omega(G)-1}$ for all $P_t$-free graphs.
+The question that whether there exists a polynomial binding functions to $P_t$-free graphs \cite{S16} is still open.
+The best binding function for $P_5$-free graphs is due to Scott {\em et al} \cite{SSS2023}, who proved that every $P_5$-free graph $G$ satisfies $\chi(G)\leq\omega(G)^{\log_2(\omega(G))}$ for $\omega(G)\ge3$.
 Interested readers are referred to \cite{RS2004, SR2019, SS18} for more results and problems on $\chi$-bounded problems, and to \cite{G22} for most recent progresses on binding functions of subclasses of $P_5$-free graphs.